jooy2/vitepress-sidebar/README.md

 - Type: `number`
 - Default: `1`

+> ⚠️ NOTE: This feature will be available after adding the VitePress feature in the future: https://github.com/vuejs/vitepress/issues/1360

 From a given directory depth, categories are collapsed.
 This option will automatically set true `collapsible`.
 The depth of the top-level folder is `1`.

 ### `hyphenToSpace`